griinzy/GameTracker/README.md

 ## Technologies Used
 - ASP.NET Core MVC
+- ASP.NET Identity
 - Entity Framework Core with SQL Server
 - Razor Pages
 - Bootstrap 5

+## Architecture
+The project is split into multiple projects.

+## Layers
+### GameTracker.Web
+The main ASP.NET Core Application.

+### GameTracker.Services
+The business logic of the application.

+### GameTracker.Data
+Responsible for database access.

+### GameTracker.ViewModels
+Used for data transfer between the UI and backend.

+### GameTracker.Common
+Contains the constraints of the models.

+### GameTracker.UnitTests
+Contains Unit tests.

+## Seeding
+The database is seeded in `ApplicationDbContext`.
+Seeded data includes 11 games, 5 genres and 5 developers.

+## Test Coverage
+Tests include the Game and Admin controllers, as well as the fetching of games, game details, genres, developers, adding games, genres, developers, deleting games in GameService.

 ## Setup Instructions
 1. Open the solution with Visual Studio.